-It is not a complete curriculum for any particular grade level since it doesn’t cover all math skills.
-For example, for young children there is one reproducible page with numbers to trace, but other than that, they are expected to start writing numbers in Lesson 33.
-A complete math program would dedicate more time to helping children learn to write numerals.
+It is not a comprehensive curriculum for any particular grade level since it doesn’t cover all math skills.
+For example, for young children there is one reproducible page with numbers to trace, but other than that, they are encouraged to start writing numbers in Lesson 33.
+A comprehensive math program would dedicate more time to helping children learn to write numerals.
 As they progress, children learn math facts and problem solving, but they don’t practice writing problems in their various formats.
-Consequently, I envision families using Mac’s Abacus Basic as needed alongside a complete course, perhaps even substituting the strategies for learning certain skills from the Mac’s Abacus Basic workbook.
+Consequently, I envision families using Mac’s Abacus Basic as needed alongside a comprehensive course, perhaps even substituting the strategies for learning certain skills from the Mac’s Abacus Basic workbook.

 The abacus itself is unusual.
 It has only four rows of beads, and each row is a different color.
 Every fifth bead in each row is golden to visually indicate groups of five.
 While beads on most abacuses slide readily if you tip the abacus, these beads were specially designed to grip the rods.
 They move easily when students need to move them, but they remain in place if students should tip the abacus.
 The abacus is child-sized and easy to manage.
 It also has a handle that makes it easy to hold upright if desired.

 On the upright arms of the abacus are engraved markings showing place values for ones, tens, hundreds, and thousands as well as a decimal point that is introduced when students learn about money.
 Plus and minus signs at the top of the abacus remind students which way to move the beads as they solve problems.